Solutions for bags under eyes, dark circles and puffy eyes

 - Sleep.
-It's as important to preventing puffy eyes as it is to diminishing dark circles.
+It's as important for preventing puffy eyes as it is for diminishing dark circles.
 Start by getting at least eight hours of good sleep a night.

 - Drink.
 Staying well-hydrated can help prevent puffy eyes.
 Drinking plenty of healthy liquids, especially water, helps keep overall skin tone firm and full looking.

 - Cut back on salt.
 Retaining body fluid can cause puffy, doughy looking skin.
 Reducing salt intake helps reduce the tendency to retain excess water.
 An easy way to cut back on salt?
 Reduce the processed foods in your diet.

 - Use cool compresses.
 Some skin experts advocate the de-puffing power of chilled, moist green tea bags.
 Cool cucumber slices or a bag of frozen peas or carrots wrapped in a cloth on the eyes for 10 to 15 minutes may also help or a gel eye-mask could also do the trick.

 - Consider cosmetic fillers.
 These can help if collagen and elastin break down causing surrounding skin to puff out.
 Fillers may reduce the look of puffiness.

 - Learn to accept the look of your eyes.
 Some people are just more prone to puffy eyes or dark eye circles.
 As we grow older, skin naturally weakens and becomes less resilient, so puffy eyes or dark circles naturally become more noticeable.